 This “Integrity Mindfulness” model prevents burnout & promotes Quality of Life

 Posted Nov 20, 2017

 Learned Mindfulness: The Process of Achieving Authentic Integrity.

-Understanding this Integrity Mindfulness model and using it as a tool in clinical practice helps prevent job burnout and, moreover, broadens quality of life to promote well-being.
+Understanding this activity is, in fact, an Integrity Mindfulness model; using it as a tool in practice helps prevent job burnout.
+Moreover, mindfulness, authenticity, and integrity broaden one’s quality of life and promote well-being.
 Entrainment to the natural cycle of emotion restores thought to reason.

-Mindfulness here defines awareness of knowing the presence of one’s experiencing.
-Intentionally inducing this mental frame creates an active, paused space---neutral yet dynamically complete including bodily sensation, breath, perception, emotion, burgeoning narratives, and all else.
+Mindfulness defines awareness of knowing the presence of one’s experiencing.
+Intentionally inducing this mental frame creates an active, paused space---neutral yet dynamically complete: bodily sensation, breath, perception, emotion, burgeoning narratives, and all else.

 This "pause" is a biomental state accompanied by degrees of equipoised tranquility.
-In such states of active relaxation, mental processing opens itself to a clearer awareness of emotion engaged with thought---burgeoning insights.
+In such states of active relaxation, mental processing opens itself to a clearer awareness of emotion engaged with thought generating expanding insights.
 Inherent abilities of intuition are unleashed.

 Two types of Learned Mindfulness practice are: